Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Variational autoencoders

 Given $x \in \mathbb{R}^D$, a set of observed variables deriving from an unknown distribution $p(x)$, a VAE assumes that there exists $z \in \mathbb{R}^d$ such that $z$ is a latent representation of $x$.
 The generation process of $x$ thus decomposes as

 where $p_z$ is the \textit{prior distribution} on the latent space $\mathbb{R}^d$.
 The distribution $p_\theta(x | z)$ is referred to as the \emph{decoder} and is modelled with a simple parametric distribution whose parameters are given by a neural network.
-Since the true posterior $p_{\theta}(z|x)$ is most of the time intractable due to the integral in Eq.~\eqref{eq: gen process} recourse to Variational Inference \citep{jordan_introduction_1999} is needed and a variational distribution $q_{\phi}(z|x)$ which we refer to as the \emph{decoder} is introduced.
+Since the true posterior $p_{\theta}(z|x)$ is most of the time intractable due to the integral in Eq.~\eqref{eq: gen process} recourse to Variational Inference \citep{jordan_introduction_1999} is needed and a variational distribution $q_{\phi}(z|x)$ which we refer to as the \emph{encoder} is introduced.
 The approximate posterior $q_\phi$ is again taken as a simple parametric distribution whose parameters are also modelled by a neural network.
 This allows to define an unbiased estimate $\widehat{p}_{\theta}$ of the marginal distribution $p_{\theta}(x)$ using importance sampling with $q_{\phi}(z|x)$ \emph{i.e.} $\widehat{p}_{\theta}(x) = \frac{p_{\theta}(x|z)p_z(z)}{q_{\phi}(z|x)}$ and $\mathbb{E}_{z \sim q_\phi}\big[\widehat{p}_{\theta} \big] = p_{\theta}$.
 Applying Jensen's inequality leads to a lower bound on the likelihood given in Eq.~\eqref{eq: gen process}:

 where $\mathcal{D}_{KL}(p||q)$ is the Kullback-Leibler divergence between distributions $p$ and $q$.
 This bound is referred to as the Evidence Lower Bound (ELBO) \cite{kingma_auto-encoding_2014} and is used as the training objective to maximize in the traditional VAE scheme.
 It can be interpreted as a two terms objective \citep{ghosh_variational_2020} where the \emph{reconstruction} loss forces the output of the decoder to be close to the original input $x$, while the \emph{regularisation} loss forces the posterior distribution $q_\phi(z | x)$ outputted by the encoder to be close to the prior distribution $p_z(z)$.
-Under standard VAE assumption, the prior distribution is a multivariate standard Gaussian $p_z = \mathcal{N}(0,I_d)$, the approximate posterior is set to $q_\phi(z|x) =\mathcal{N}\big(z \big\vert \mu(x),\Sigma(x)\big)$ where $\big(\mu(x),\Sigma(x)\big)$ are outputs of the encoder network. $p_{\theta}(x|z)$ is chosen depending on the modelling of the data (\emph{e.g.} $\mathcal{N}(\mu_{\theta}(z), \sigma\cdot I_D)$, $\sigma >0$) with $\mu_{\theta}$ given by the decoder network).
-Building on the breakthrough of VAEs, several papers have proposed improvements to the model.
+Under standard VAE assumption, the prior distribution is a multivariate standard Gaussian $p_z = \mathcal{N}(0,I_d)$, the approximate posterior is set to $q_\phi(z|x) =\mathcal{N}\big(z \big\vert \mu(x),\Sigma(x)\big)$ where $\big(\mu(x),\Sigma(x)\big)$ are outputs of the encoder network.